 12. Monitoring and Enforcement

 Where appropriate, individuals may request access and raise concerns or complaints regarding their personal information with AccessData by contacting AccessData’s legal department and submitting it via email to: Privacy@AccessData.com or by mailing it to the Chief Legal Officer AccessData Group, Inc. 588 West 400 South, Suite 350, Lindon, Utah 84042.
 If an individual files a complaint, AccessData will investigate the matter or suspected failure to comply with this notice or AccessData’s Privacy Principles.
 It is AccessData’s practice to respond to the individual within 45 days of receiving the complaint.
 AccessData will take all appropriate action to remedy any such issues.
 If the matter cannot be settled, AccessData agrees to cooperate with the dispute resolution system set forth below.
 If individuals feel that their complaint was not satisfied, they may file a formal complaint, free of charge, with the regulatory bodies below. • In Canada, the Privacy Commissioner of Canada or the Privacy Commissioner in the applicable province Office of the Privacy Commissioner of Canada 30 Victoria Street Gatineau, Quebec K1A 1H3 Phone: 1-800-282- 1376 • In the U.S., the Attorney General in the applicable State • In the E.U., the United Kingdom’s Information Commissioner’s Officer or their member state Data Protection Authority.
-The Information Commissioner’s Office Wycliffe House, Water Lane Wilmslow-Cheshire SK9 5AF Phone +44 1625 545 745 Email: firstname.lastname@example.org To contact the DPAs directly see http://ec.europa.eu/justice/data-protection/article- 29/structure/data-protectionauthorities/index_en.htm • In Switzerland, the Swiss Federal Data Protection and Information Commissioner Office of the Federal Data Protection and Information Commissioner FDPIC Feldeggweg 1 CH - 3003 Berne Telephone: +41 (0)58 462 43 95 Telefax: +41 (0)58 465 99 96 Regarding any Privacy Shield complaints, grievances should be filed with the entities in the following order: AccessData, the applicable EU Data Protection Authority, The Department of Commerce, the FTC, then the Privacy Shield Panel.
-The individual may apply to the Privacy Shield Panel to invoke binding arbitration.
+The Information Commissioner’s Office Wycliffe House, Water Lane Wilmslow-Cheshire SK9 5AF Phone +44 1625 545 745 Email: firstname.lastname@example.org To contact the DPAs directly see http://ec.europa.eu/justice/data-protection/article- 29/structure/data-protectionauthorities/index_en.htm • In Switzerland, the Swiss Federal Data Protection and Information Commissioner Office of the Federal Data Protection and Information Commissioner FDPIC Feldeggweg 1 CH - 3003 Berne Telephone: +41 (0)58 462 43 95 Telefax: +41 (0)58 465 99 96 Regarding any complaints, grievances should be filed with the entities in the following order: AccessData, the applicable EU Data Protection Authority, The Department of Commerce, then the FTC.
 AccessData will conduct periodic assessments to confirm the accuracy of this policy and verify its adherence to AccessData’s Privacy Principles.
 In addition, AccessData will deploy internal auditing measures to monitor its compliance with the Principles and to address all questions or complaints.